 Solution #14 is selected as basis for normative work with respect to the aspects of supporting NSWO in SNPN using a CH with AUSF/UDM.

-Solution #15 is selected as basis for normative work with respect to the aspects of supporting NSWO in SNPN using SNPN credentials from CH AAA.
+Solutions #15 and #X are selected as basis for normative work with respect to the aspects of supporting NSWO in SNPN using SNPN credentials from CH AAA.